merisolu/42sh/README.md

 Clone this repository and in the root directory run the following command to enter the shell: `make; ./42sh`

+In no way should this shell ever crash (e.g. segmentation fault or bus error), leak memory, freeze or get stuck in a loop.
+Please report any such issues to us if you find them!

 ## Modular features

 - Inhibitors